Germans Interned in WW2

 Many were assigned a night-time curfew from 8 p.m. to 6 a.m.
 Non-citizens could not travel more than 5 miles from home without a permit.
 Aliens living in the immediate area of military and defense facilities were forced to move.
 Many blamed themselves for their troubles for not obtaining naturalization.
 On Oct.
 24, 1942, Columbus Day, restrictions were lifted.

-Why Latin?
+Why Spanish language?
 About 4,000 German and Japanese detainees were provided as undesirable aliens by over a dozen Latin American

 countries.
-They were transported and housed at American expense as part of the numbers game of repatriation that both sides played.
+They were transported and housed at American expense as part of the numbers game for repatriation both sides played.

 Return to: WW2 Pacific Menu 1.
 See New York Times articles about those who tried to avoid registration as enemy aliens.
 And Relocation Timetable About this page: German.html -Internment during World War II.